Hook Failures

 Cause: Context window exhaustion, network interruption, or the autonomous mode timeout sentinel fired.

-Fix: Start a new session and run /gsd:next to find where you left off.
-GSD tracks progress in .planning/ files that persist across sessions.
+Fix: Start a new session and ask /silver for current status or inspect .planning/workflows/ and .planning/STATE.md.
 Then use /silver:forensics for session/workflow reconstruction if the interruption left unclear state.

 Verification failed and I'm stuck in a loop

-Cause: /gsd:verify-work failed and the workflow is retrying steps 6-7 (execute + verify) repeatedly.
+Cause: /silver:verify failed and the workflow is retrying execute + verify repeatedly.

-Fix: Invoke /silver:forensics for session/workflow failures or /gsd:debug for an active reproducible bug to identify the root cause.
-If the root cause is in the plan or design (not implementation), return to step 3 (discuss) rather than re-executing.
+Fix: Invoke /silver:forensics for session/workflow failures or /silver:debug for an active reproducible bug to identify the root cause.
+If the root cause is in the plan or design, return to /silver:context or /silver:plan rather than re-executing.

 .planning/ directory is corrupted or missing files